Classifying covenants management by lender objectives

 In addition, lenders also require borrowers to make payments; to meet performance benchmarks; to regularly report results; to report material events quickly after they occur; and to give themselves the option of doing certain actions or demanding additional payments.
 See Figure 2.

 As many treasury and finance professionals will attest, organizing covenants by the legal categories of affirmative, negative, financial and nonfinancial is not very helpful.
 A better approach is to classify covenants by lender objective and risk.
-Using lender objectives is effective because nearly every covenant can be easily classified into nine logical lender objectives.
-Doing so facilitates the accurate comparisons needed to eliminate repetitive covenants in the same agreement and determine the controlling covenants of multiple debt agreements.
+Using lender objectives is effective because nearly every covenant management can be easily classified into nine logical lender objectives.
+Doing so facilitates the accurate comparisons needed to eliminate repetitive covenants in the same agreement and determine the controlling covenants of multiple debt agreements

 Lenders tell borrowers which covenants are most important to them by stipulating 0-3 day cure periods.
 The “independent covenants” that are triggered by events and actions outside the agreement should have the initial risk focus rather than the “dependent covenants” that are triggered by the agreement’s independent covenants.
 Finally, it is relatively easy to winnow out the common boilerplate and “lender option” covenants.
 The latter are actions or payment demands initiated by the lender that the borrower must allow or pay.

 The foundation of an effective and efficient debt compliance program is a comprehensive and prioritized covenant checklist.
 Developing one is a difficult, time-consuming task because it is much more than summarizing the affirmative and negative covenants sections of a debt agreement.
 Depending upon credit risk, a senior credit agreement will have 80 to 100+ covenants, with 35 percent to 50 percent of them scattered throughout the agreement outside these two sections.